 To understand better what is happening when this energy transfer occurs, imagine the following scenario: Two different containers are filled with tiny rubber balls bouncing all around.
 In one of the containers, the average speed of the balls (and hence their average kinetic energy) is much larger than the average speed of the balls in the second container (though the speed of any individual ball could be anything at any point in time as so many collisions cause a continual transfer of energy between the balls.)

-If you place these containers so that their sides touch, then removed the walls separating their contents, what would you expect to happen?
+If you place these containers so that their sides touch, then remove the walls separating their contents, what would you expect to happen?

 The balls from the first container will begin interacting with the balls from the second container.
 As more and more collisions between the balls occur, gradually the average speeds of the balls from both containers become the same.
 Some of the energy from the balls from the first container becomes transferred to the balls in the second container until this new equilibrium is reached.

 This is essentially what is happening at a microscopic level when two objects of different temperature come in contact with each other.
-Energy from the object at higher temperature is transferred in the form of heat to the lower temperature object.
+Energy from the object at a higher initial temperature is transferred in the form of heat to the object with a lower initial temperature until a final temperature at equilibrium is reached.

 What Is Temperature?